-The tagline on the film’s poster says ‘The world is watching The Hunger Games‘.
-Well, it certainly is.
+The tagline on the film’s poster says ‘The world is watching THE HUNGER GAMES’ and it certainly is.

 So why did I go and see this film?
-One reason above any other – because I really like the work of writer / director Gary Ross.
-Having been very impressed with the 2 features he’s produced so far, the brilliantly evocative and surreal Pleasantville and the superbly recreated story of an underdog Seabiscuit, he has fused some of the best visual elements of those films – the abstract, colourful world of Pleasantville and the gritty, Depression era style of Seabiscuit – and created something with this material (which nods to 1984, Battle Royale, The Truman Show and the underrated Series 7: The Contenders) that is definitely not your usual teen fare.
+One reason above any other – because I really like the work of writer/director Gary Ross.
+Having been very impressed with the two features he’s produced so far, the brilliantly evocative and surreal Pleasantville and the superbly recreated story of an underdog Seabiscuit, he has fused some of the best visual elements of those films – the abstract, colourful world of Pleasantville and the gritty, Depression-era style of Seabiscuit – and created something with this material (which nods to 1984, Battle Royale, The Truman Show and the underrated Series 7: The Contenders) that is definitely not your usual teen fare.

 So how has he done it?
 Apart from the striking visual style and handheld camerawork to create an unsettling journey for us and its protagonist, he’s assembled a great cast to bring these characters to life.
 Jennifer Lawrence is the heroine Katniss Everdeen – whether she’ll ever do a performance as extraordinary as her standout turn in Winter’s Bone we’ll wait and see but she channels some of it here to drive this character and story through with a visceral power and vulnerability that holds the screen.

-Along with Stanley Tucci (fabulous as Games talk show host/ presenter Caesar Flickerman), Toby Jones, Elizabeth Banks, Donald Sutherland, Lenny Kravitz and (the movie almost holds its breath when he appears) the fantastic Woody Harrelson, as one time Games winner now down but certainly not out trainer Haymitch Abernathy, its also a pleasure to see Wes Bentley back on screen after so long away as the current designer of the Games, Seneca Crane.
+Along with Stanley Tucci (fabulous as Games talk show host Caesar Flickerman), the awesome collection of actors in supporting roles includes Toby Jones, Elizabeth Banks, Donald Sutherland, Lenny Kravitz and the fantastic Woody Harrelson (the movie almost takes a breath when he appears) as one-time Games winner and now down but certainly not out trainer Haymitch Abernathy.
+It’s also a pleasure to see Wes Bentley back on screen after so long away as the current designer of the Games, Seneca Crane.

 Credit must also go to Suzanne Collins though, for creating such a striking story to start with – a clever, sci-fi tale about a darker and more disturbing reality game show, where children between 12 and 18 go to almost certain death if they’re selected, all for entertainment and to teach the 12 districts that rose up against the state, never to even think of doing so again.
 Pretty strong stuff for a teenage novel.
 And the line that is repeated a number of times in the film, each one adding a kind of chilling intensity – “May the odds be ever in your favor” – does stay with you long after the end credits.